leewsimpson/agent_powerpoint/HEADLESS_SETUP.md

 ## How It Works

-1. **Headless Mode (Preferred)**: Uses LibreOffice in headless mode to convert PPTX → PDF → PNG
+**Headless Mode**: Uses LibreOffice in headless mode to convert PPTX → PDF → PNG
 - No GUI required
 - Works on servers and CI/CD environments
-   - Requires LibreOffice and poppler-utils
+- Requires LibreOffice and PyMuPDF

-2. **GUI Mode (Fallback)**: Uses the original viewer + mss screenshot capture
-   - Requires a desktop environment
-   - Falls back automatically if headless mode is unavailable

-3. **Mock Mode**: Creates placeholder images
-   - Used when both methods fail or in development
+**Mock Mode**: Creates placeholder images when LibreOffice is unavailable or in development

 ## Installation